Favourited 170 times

-My wife, our one year old daughter and I have a farm in the mountains of Nicaragua.
+My wife, (and our two daughters, Daphne and Trixie) have a farm in the mountains of Nicaragua.
 We have cows, pigs, dogs, bananas (lots of bananas!) and are expanding our list monthly.
-We are about to plant an acre of passion fruit to see how the goes.
+We have 5 acres of passion fruit as well.

 We were going to build cabanas and offer farm stays/horse back tours through coffee country,.. and we will when the tourists come back.
 There are currently only very adventurous travellers here at the moment, although the political situation is up in the air at the moment, Nicaragua is still far safer than other countries in Central America.